JeremieDemarchez/iCasa_Smartwatch/README.md

 ====

 - _distribution_: Contains ready to use distributions of client and server simulator parts.
+- _ihm_: Contains android applications, the simulator web application and the dashboard web application.
 - _packages_: Contains deployment packages of client and server simulator parts.
-- _ihm_: Contains android applications and a client web application to use the simulator.
 - _parent_: Contains the global build configuration including licensing information.
 - _simulator_: Contains server part of the simulator.
 - _src_: Contains the project web site source code.
+- _tests_: Contains automatic tests (integration and acceptance tests) of the simulator.
+- _tools_: Contains optional tools and components that you can use with the simulator.

 How to use it
 =====